 If you had to determine what the most essential part of your business was what would you pick?
 Would it be your logo, your unique take on the market, your employees’ skills?
 You would likely come to the realization that none of those things really matter unless you have customers to interact with.
 That’s where customer relationship management (CRM) software comes in.

-tCognition provides enterprise-level CRM services and deployment services.
+tCognition provides enterprise-level Customer Relationship Management services and deployment services.
 For over 13 years we have been helping companies implement customer databases with meaningful workflows and verticalized experiences built-in for our clients.
 We represent and resell some of the top CRM vendors in the industry and are trusted by them to implement and maintain their products.

-We have a data-driven, infrastructure-friendly approach to CRM Services.
-We’ve formed CRM Partnerships with some of the top brands in the industry, such as Oracle, SAP, and Microsoft.
+We have a data-driven, infrastructure-friendly approach to Customer Relationship Management Services and we’ve formed CRM Partnerships with some of the top brands in the industry, such as Oracle, SAP, and Microsoft.
 Our unique approach to implementation incorporates any custom out-of-the-box integration, true CRM vendor selection engagement, or Business Process Management workflow.

-We have a structured approach to every CRM implementation we perform.
+We have a structured approach to every Customer Relationship Management implementation we perform.
 Each implementation includes a proprietary process starting with gathering requirements.
 From there, we complete the vendor selection process by finding the right platforms.
 Once the right platforms are identified, we then move on to the next steps.

 Requirement gathering is always the first step of our vendor selection.
 We factor in long-term risk management strategies (such as identifying the stability of any given vendor), change management (what legacy systems – or old software platforms – are going to factor into an implementation).
 In addition, we can help identify non-CRM technologies like marketing automation and financial / ERP tools to be integrated later on down the road.

-tCognition develops apps within CRM that power your business to perform effectively in today’s competitive business environment.
+tCognition develops apps within Customer Relationship Management that power your business to perform effectively in today’s competitive business environment.
 We offer custom application development services utilizing proven software tools and technologies.
 We are known for high quality, cost-effective software application development services inside and outside of CRM.

-tCognition can integrate any given platform to any CRM with an open API.
+tCognition can integrate any given platform to any Customer Relationship Management platform with an open API.
 Our onshore/offshore development teams create complex customized integrations at an extraordinary value.
 You can confidently rely on us to integrate any and all marketing, financial, and customer support platforms, just to name a few.

-Implementing a CRM solution is one thing, getting people to use the system is a whole different ballgame. tCognition’s fulfillment teams make sure that your CRM and other business platforms are utilized to their full capacity.
+Implementing a Customer Relationship Management solution is one thing, getting people to use the system is a whole different ballgame. tCognition’s fulfillment teams make sure that your CRM and other business platforms are utilized to their full capacity.
 This is the last step of any implementation, and perhaps the most important.

 We won’t leave you out to dry after any implementation is complete.
 We have a large support staff capable of overseeing fulfillment and ongoing support services.
 Unlike some other resell partners, you will always have a real person on the other end of the phone when you call us.
 We aim to create an all-encompassing business system for your company, and want each part of your system to operate in a seamless fashion that “speaks the same language” as your CRM.

-Interested in learning more about our CRM integration and implementation capabilities, and how we can help your organization?
+Interested in learning more about our Customer Relationship Management (CRM) integration and implementation capabilities, and how we can help your organization?
 Call us at (617) 357-4636 or email us at info@tCognition.com.